 Cholera was thought to have begun in India and quickly spread around the world along trade routes.
 It first appeared in America in 1832 and by the next year, it had made its way to St. Louis, Missouri from New Orleans, Louisiana via the Mississippi River.
-It then made its way westward along the riverboats along the Missouri River.
+It then made its way westward on the riverboats along the Missouri River.

-St. Louis, Missouri was struck by the epidemic in early 1849 and by the end of summer, estimates of dead ranged from 4,500 to 6,000.
+St. Louis, Missouri was struck by the epidemic in early 1849 and by the end of summer, estimates of the dead ranged from 4,500 to 6,000.

 During the 1849 California Gold Rush, travelers carried the bacteria along the Santa Fe Trail and other overland routes.
 The epidemic thrived in the unsanitary conditions along the trails, peaking in 1850 as it was stoked by the immense numbers of pioneers on the overland trails in 1849 and ’50 seeking their fortunes.

 The number of trail deaths is difficult to determine, however, there are estimates as high as 5,000 in 1849 alone.
 The losses in 1850 were even greater prompting one Missouri newspaper to estimate that along a stretch of the Overland Trail, one person per mile died from the disease.